Williston VT Real Estate

 All Listings | Homes for Sale | Land Listings

 05495 = quick access to Interstate 89, less than 10 miles to Burlington, box store convenience plus a historic, charming Village.
-Contact Kathy if you have questions or would like additional information.
+Contact The O'Brien O'Connell Team if you have questions or would like additional information.

 Williston is one of the fastest developing towns in the State, with a current population of about 8,700 and climbing.
 Its proximity to Interstate 89, and the neighboring towns of Burlington, Essex, Richmond, and Hinesburg, make it an easy stop for shopping, dining, and entertainment.
 Just minutes from the Burlington International Airport, and Downtown Burlington, it is an easy choice of location for several major retailers, including Toys R’Us, Home Depot, Walmart, Best Buy, Staples, Marshalls and many more.
 You’ll find a plethora of smaller independent retailers and restaurants as well.
-A few favorites include Chef’s Corner Café and Bakery for an inspired eat-in breakfast, lunch, or brunch, wonderful catering services and scrumptious International desserts, the Paper Peddler for stationery and gifts, and the Purple Sage Salon for its pleasant atmosphere and talented stylists.
+A few favorites include Chef’s Corner Café and Bakery for an inspired eat-in breakfast, lunch, or brunch, wonderful catering services, and scrumptious International desserts, and the Purple Sage Salon for its pleasant atmosphere and talented stylists.
 Every amenity is covered in Williston.

 Although a hub for corporate retailers, residents of Williston know of the pleasantly dichotomous small town feel of the Town Center, just two miles south on Route 2.
 The Town Center hosts the Town Offices, the Dorothy Alling Memorial Library, recreational areas including the Williston Community Park, and Williston Central School, all quite removed from the commotion of Taft Corners.